 Availability of the source code

-Your DFIR-team or malware analysts are as good as the softwares they use.
+Your malware analysts are as good as the softwares they use.
 The source code is available for purchase as a software work non-exclusively without resale rights for internal use within a company.

 Proactivity means that the solution can automatically perform a predefined action, for example, take a physical memory dump and upload it to a remote server for further analysis.